azuqua/react-mouse-aware/README.md

 # react-mouseAware

-A tiny higher order component to track mouse state on a component.
+A tiny decorator to track mouse state on a component.

 ### Example
 ```js